 Regular, graded exercise can strengthen the muscles around your joints and relieve fatigue.
 Mild water aerobics or walking are good exercises to start with.
 Losing weight if you are overweight and eating a healthy diet can also help.
 Use heat to reduce pain and stiffness (with the help of a hot shower or a heating pad).

 Treatments comprise providing rest, sufficient nutrition, and physical treatments.
 As disease-modifying antirheumatic drugs (DMARDs) may actually slow the progression of the disease, they are started immediately following the diagnosis.

 Rest and nutrition

 Severely inflamed joints should be rested, as using them can aggravate the inflammation.
 A regular, healthy diet is generally appropriate.
 A diet rich in omega-3 fatty acids (fish) and plant oils but low in red meat can partially relieve symptoms in some people.

 Along with medicines to reduce joint inflammation, a treatment plan for rheumatoid arthritis should comprise of non-drug therapies, like exercise, physical therapy (massage, traction, and deep heat treatments), occupational therapy (which includes self-help devices), and sometimes surgical treatment.
-Heat therapy can be helpful as heat enhances the muscle function by working on stiffness and muscle spasm.
-For many people, the exercise in warm water may be an easier option.
+Heat therapy can be helpful as heat enhances muscle function by working on stiffness and muscle spasm.
+For many people, exercise in warm water may be an easier option.